How to Make Cultured Butter

 - Mesophilic Aromatic Cheese Cultures

 - Add 1 teaspoon grains or 1 packet powdered starter culture to 1-4 cups cream.
+If using finished milk kefir, add 1 tablespoon milk kefir per cup of cream.

 - If using kefir grains, remove grains from cream before agitating the cream to make butter.